Vermont Square Branch Library: Architecture and historic designation

 The Vermont Square Branch was designated as a Historic-Cultural Monument (#264) by the Los Angeles Cultural Heritage Commission in June 1983 as the oldest remaining library in the city system.
 In 1987, the Lincoln Heights Branch and several other branch libraries in Los Angeles were added to the National Register of Historic Places as part of a thematic group submission.
-The application noted that the branch libraries had been constructed in a variety of period revival styles to house the initial branch library system of the City of Los Angeles.
-With respect to the Vermont Branch, the application described the building as "a one-story structure designed in the Italian Renaissance Revival and Mediterranean Revival style with Prairie style proportions."
+The application noted Vermont Branchwas as "a one-story structure designed in the Italian Renaissance Revival and Mediterranean Revival style with Prairie style proportions."
 It rests on a raised foundation and is topped by a red tile roof supported by broad overhanging eaves.
 The symmetrical facade is divided into three sections with the center portion protruding slightly.
 The center portion is fronted with terra cotta blocks with geometric patterns reminiscent of Classical motifs.
 The entry is located on a landing midway up the stairs.
 The top half of the staircase is located inside the building.
 Both wings are horizontally divided with two different facing materials.
 Cream-colored glazed brick covers the exterior walls below the window sills.
 Long vertical windows are arranged high on the walls, grouped in bands of five on either side of the entry.